 7. The Privacy screen

-This is the newest of the WordPress settings screens, introduced in Version 4.9.6.
-As the name suggests, it helps you create a privacy policy for your site.
-This is something that’s been in the news a lot lately, with the General Data Protection Regulation (GDPR) creating new requirements for site owners when it comes to transparency and privacy.
+The Privacy screen helps you create a privacy policy for your site.
+This screen was introduced in WordPress a while back in response to the General Data Protection Regulation (GDPR) act established by the EU.
+This created new requirements for site owners when it comes to transparency and privacy.

 There are two options here.
 You can create a privacy policy using an existing page, or a new one: